False Positives in Alert Management

 To handle such a scenario, the organization can set a false positive rule:

-Step-by-Step Guide to Create a Geo-based False Positive Tag
+Step-by-Step Guide to Create a False Positive Tag

 1. Navigate to the Alert Management Data Grid section in the Alert Management Module.